AlphaApollo: A System for Deep Agentic Reasoning: Experiments

-\begin{itemize} \item \textbf{Decomposition}.
-The model demonstrates the ability to break down a complex problem into smaller, more manageable sub-problems.
-This strategy not only reduces cognitive load but also increases the likelihood of solving each component correctly, which in turn contributes to the accuracy of the final solution. \item \textbf{Correction}.
+\begin{itemize}[leftmargin=*, noitemsep] \itemsep{2pt} \item \textbf{Decomposition}.
+The model breaks down a complex problem into smaller, more manageable sub-problems.
+This strategy not only reduces cognitive load but also increases the likelihood of solving each component correctly, which in turn contributes to the accuracy of the final solution.

+\item \textbf{Correction}.
 During the reasoning process, the model frequently identifies potential mistakes in intermediate steps and revises them.
-Such self-corrective behavior shows that the model can refine its outputs dynamically rather than strictly following an error-prone initial trajectory. \item \textbf{Verification}.
+Such self-corrective behavior shows that the model can refine its outputs dynamically rather than strictly following an error-prone initial trajectory.

+\item \textbf{Verification}.
 The model actively checks intermediate results against either external tools or internal consistency rules.
-This verification step functions as a safeguard, filtering out unreasonable solutions and ensuring that the final answer is logically sound. \item \textbf{Backtracking}.
+This verification step functions as a safeguard, filtering out unreasonable solutions and ensuring that the final answer is logically sound.

+\item \textbf{Backtracking}.
 When encountering contradictions, the model is capable of retracing earlier steps and exploring alternative reasoning paths.
 This behavior resembles human-like problem solving, where a failed attempt triggers a systematic search for better strategies. \end{itemize}